BA (Hons) Criminology and Sociology

 • Applying a Sociological Lens - showing the power of thinking sociologically about the social order and a range of contemporary social issues.

-• Applying a Social Policy Lens - Introduces students to an understanding of social policy as a subject of study with a focus on contemporary Britain.
+• Applying a Social Policy Lens – introducing you to an understanding of social policy as a subject of study with a focus on contemporary Britain.

-• Crime and Criminal Justice - the architecture of the criminal justice system, and evidence on, and explanations for, crime and offending.
+• Crime and Criminal Justice – exploring the architecture of the criminal justice system, and evidence and explanations of crime and offending.

 You’ll also take additional modules in any subject in semesters 1-4.

-In Semesters 5-8, you’ll take two core modules:
+In Semesters 5-8, you’ll take three core modules:

-You'll also choose seven advanced option modules, which could include: Sociology of Childhood; Crimes of the Powerful; Social Stratification; Punishment and Society; Social Networks and Social Connections; Crime Trends; Work and Society; Drugs Crime and Society; or Gender, Crime and Justice.
-When you reach your final year of the Honours degree, you'll undertake a research based dissertation.
+You'll also choose seven advanced option modules across 3rd and 4th year, which could include: Sociology of Childhood; Crimes of the Powerful; Punishment and Society; Social Networks and Social Connections; Understanding Crime Trends; Drugs Crime and Society; Gender, Crime and Justice; Social Policy on the Ground; Home, Housing and Community; Policing and Society; or Disability and Society.

 Modules